raj03kumar/Data-Structures-and-Algorithm/README.md

         5 - [0,8]
     So our problem reduces to finding for each segment, the number of segments lying partially inside it.

-    Number of segments lying partially inside it = Number of numbers between the segment - 2*(number of segments lying completely inside it) i.e our nested segment problem
+No. of segments lying partially inside it = No. of numbers between the segment - 2*(No. of segments lying completely inside it) i.e our nested segment problem
 ```
 ---
 ## FENWICK TREE (BINARY INDEX TREE)
 ```
 Given an array, find the sum of array(L,R).
 This can be done using prefixSum array.
 O(N) for preprocessing and O(1) for query.
 Sum(L,R) = prefix[R]-prefix[L-1].
 But what if we have to update the elements also.
 So for updating the prefix array we would need O(N) time.
 So the fenwick tree helps us to reduce the O(N) time.
 Rest finding the sum remains same.
 For each number LSB, we define its responsibility.
 ```